kritibhattarai23/kritibhattarai23.github.io/_teaching/2020-fall-teaching-2.md

 ---
-title: "Functional Neuroimaging Methods"
+title: "Functional Neuroimaging Methods (PSYCH 4450)"
 collection: teaching
 type: "Graduate course"
 permalink: /teaching/2020-fall-teaching-2
 venue: "Washington University in St.Louis, Department of Psychological and Brain Sciences"
 ---
-Graduate level course PSYCH 4450

-Format: Virtual, FALL 2020
+Virtual, Fall 2020

 Course description: The goal of this course is to increase your understanding of the methods underlying magnetic resonance imaging (MRI) in humans, including experimental design, image processing, and statistics, through reading of journal articles and hands-on analysis.
 It is impossible to understand